nrfconnect/sdk-nrf/samples/nrf9160/aws_fota/README.rst

 Troubleshooting
 ===============

-ERROR: mqtt_connect -45:
+ERROR: mqtt_connect -ECONNREFUSED:
-   Error -45 ("operation is not supported on socket") indicates an error with the configured certificates.
+   Error -ECONNREFUSED ("Connection refused") may indicate an error with the configured certificates.

 Content range is not defined:
    If you host the firmware image on a different server than in an S3 bucket, this error indicates that the Content-Range field is missing in the HTTP GET header.